-If key man insurance is taken out to protect a business loan, the premiums you pay are unlikely to be tax-deductible since any pay out is intended for for the lender’s direct benefit, rather than to protect business continuity.
+If key man insurance is taken out to protect a business loan, the premiums you pay are unlikely to be tax-deductible since any pay out is intended for the lender’s direct benefit, rather than to protect business continuity.

-Key man insurance is suitable for:
+Key man insurance may be suitable for:

 - Businesses wishing to protect themselves in the event that they suddenly lose a key member of staff, when a cash lump sum could make help business continue to trade without too much disruption, protect against short term income loss and avoid otherwise potentially devastating consequences

 - Companies borrowing business loans; some banks and lenders require adequate cover to be in place to protect their risk.
 Key man insurance for this purpose is often cheaper since the loan amount will decrease as you pay off the capital, therefore the amount of money you need as insurance will decrease in line, as you pay down the bank loan